Immigration Rights & Resources

 What to Do If You Are Detained

-Ask for a Lawyer: You have the right to legal representation.
+• Ask for a Lawyer: You have the right to legal representation.
 Do not sign any documents before consulting an attorney.
+Note that bond hearings have been eliminated for many immigrants under new detention directives, making immediate legal representation even more critical.

-Memorize Important Numbers: Keep your attorney’s and family members’ phone numbers memorized in case you are separated from your phone.
+• Memorize Important Numbers: Keep your attorney’s and family members’ phone numbers memorized in case you are separated from your phone.
+Be aware that ICE may transfer detainees to facilities far from Colorado, potentially even out-of-state, making it critical to stay in contact with attorneys and monitor cases closely.

 GUIDANCE FOR SCHOOLS